 Plaza del Adelantado is the main square of the city, while those of you who look for authentic tastes can visit La Laguna Market or one of the many tapas bars.
 The city is also home to the University of La Laguna, the first university in the Canary Islands founded at the beginning of the 20th century.

-The charming city of La Laguna is located only 12 km/7.5 miles (a 20-minute drive) northwest of Santa Cruz de Tenerife port.
-Tram line 1 connects Santa Cruz and La Laguna, and is the fastest and most convenient way to travel between the cities.
+The charming city of La Laguna is located only 12 km/7.5 miles (a 20-minute drive) northwest of Santa Cruz de Tenerife cruise port.
+Tram line 1 connects Santa Cruz and La Laguna and is the fastest and most convenient way to travel between the cities.

 9. Anaga Rural Park